Differing narratives on Fascist collaboration legacy

 His educational background and skills earned him praise from the American consul, who described him as one of the ablest, shrewdest, and best-educated men in Abyssinia.

 Berhane Marqos’ career reached a significant position as the chargé d’affaires in Turkey at the outbreak of the Italian occupation in 1936.
-However, during those times, far from being a hero of Ethiopia, he became one of its most surprising traitors.
-While many Ethiopians chose to oppose the fascist regime, Berhane Marqos declared his support for Mussolini’s regime and expressed contempt for the Resistance forces.
+Yet, rather than emerging as a hero of Ethiopia, he became one of its most unexpected traitors.
+Berhane Marqos declared his support for Mussolini’s regime and expressed contempt for the Resistance forces.

 The late artist Mickaël Bethe-Selassié who published a detailed and sympathetic portrait of the life and work of his paternal uncle, Berhana-Marqos Walda-Tsadeq (Paris: L’Harmattan, 2009) has struggled to navigate his uncle’s proximity to the toxic politics of fascism and this chilling legacy.
 Though Mickaël did not deny the fact that his uncle returned to Ethiopia in late 1936 during the Italian occupation after closing the Ethiopian legation in Ankara, he sought to downplay the collaboration efforts by shifting attention to his other achievements and his supposed difference with the Haile Selassi’s government’s handling of the Italian aggression.

 The context of the events surrounding the Italian invasion, the emergence of the “banda” collaborators is in order.
 When Fascist Italy under Benito Mussolini invaded Ethiopia in 1936, Emperor Haile Selassie fled to exile in England.
 The Emperor’s appeal for assistance to the League of Nations did not receive the desired response.
 Many Ethiopian officials, nobles, and chiefs chose to continue resisting the Fasict Italian occupation, fighting to protect their country’s independence and sovereignty.
-While the Italians propagated the notion of a “civilizing mission” as a justification for colonialism, the idea was widely rejected by many Ethiopians.
-But the overall rejection of colonialism and its successful resistance against European imperialism didn’t mean that the response was uniform.
-There were some notable individuals, like Berhane Marqos Wolde Tsadik who aligned themselves to varying degrees with the Italians, and they came to be known as “banda.”
-Their alliance with the occupiers caused them to be viewed as traitors as they sided with the aggressors and assisted in the subjugation of their people.
+While the Italians propagated the notion of a “civilizing mission” to justify colonialism, this idea was widely rejected by many Ethiopians.
+However, Ethiopia’s overall rejection of colonialism and its successful resistance against European imperialism didn’t mean the response was uniform.
+Some individuals, like Berhane Marqos Wolde Tsadik who aligned themselves to varying degrees with the Italians, and they came to be known as “banda.” (traitors).
 Their actions caused deep divisions within Ethiopian society during the occupation and remained a contentious issue even after Italy’s defeat and the eventual liberation of Ethiopia in 1941.

 Berhane Marqos was not the only high-profile official who had submitted to the Italians.
-Blatengueta Woldemariam Ayele, Ethiopian minister in Paris, and chief of the Ethiopian delegation at the League of Nations in Geneva, Tadesse Meshasha, the private secretary to the Emperor, Tesfai Tegegne, director general of the Ministry of Foreign Affairs, chose to make submissions or collaborate with the Italian authorities, according to John Spencer, who served as a legal advisor to Haile Selassie’s government, and later wrote Ethiopia at Bay, a Personal Account of the Haile Selassie Years.
+Blatengueta Woldemariam Ayele, Ethiopian minister in Paris, and chief of the Ethiopian delegation at the League of Nations in Geneva, Tadesse Meshasha, the private secretary to the Emperor, Tesfai Tegegne, director general of the Ministry of Foreign Affairs, chose to make submissions or collaborate with the Italian authorities.

 Tadesse Meshesa’s involvement in the events surrounding Blatengueta Woldemariam Ayele’s defection is an interesting aspect to explore.
-Tadesse Meshesa was partly the subject of a memoir written by his daughter Mary Tadesse, “My Life, My Ethiopia,” which was published by The Red Sea Press in 2021.
+He is partly the subject in his daughter Mary Tadesse’s memoir, “My Life, My Ethiopia,” published by The Red Sea Press in 2021.

-Mary Tadesse’s description of her father’s return emphasizes the risks he took, defying Emperor Haile Selassie’s counsel and concern.
+Mary Tadesse’s description of her father’s return was framed as a simple homecoming, not as a decision to work for the Italians.
+She emphasized the risks he took, defying Emperor Haile Selassie’s counsel and concern.
 “Despite the obvious risk, and against Haile Selassie’s counsel and concern, my father decided to return to Ethiopia in the midst of the occupation in December 1936.
 Family lore has it that his parting with the emperor was emotional, framed as it was by the uncertain future of their beloved country,” she wrote.

 Moreover, Mary portrays her father as isolated and closely monitored by the occupying Italian forces after his return: